Current Situation from FloridaDisaster.org

-A high risk of rip currents is forecast at Atlantic Coast beaches from Nassau County to Miami-Dade County.
-A moderate risk of rip currents is forecast for Panhandle beaches from Walton to Franklin County.
-A low risk of rip currents is forecast for the rest of the state.
+Strong east winds will continue a high threat for rip currents at all Atlantic Coast beaches today.
+Higher than normal wave heights will also contribute to a moderate to high risk along beaches in the Florida Panhandle.
+All other Gulf Coast beaches should experience a low risk of rip currents.
 Rip currents can still occur on low risk days.
 Beach goers are urged to check with local beach patrol or beach warning flags for the latest surf conditions before entering the water.
 Always swim within sight of a lifeguard.
 For more information on rip currents click here.

 Florida's ESF-18 is committed to engaging the private sector in disaster response.